-Didawick is responsible for directing and implementing the Association’s political, grassroots, and election-related activities, as well as legislative and Internet advocacy.
+Didawick is responsible for directing and implementing the Association’s political, grassroots, and election-related activities, as well as legislative and online advocacy.
 In addition, Didawick lobbies members of Congress on critical issues relevant to The Blues® and the health insurance industry.

 Before joining BCBSA in 2001, Didawick served three members of the U.S. Senate over a 15-year period.
-Also, she was Deputy Assistant at the National Republican Senatorial Campaign Committee.
+Also, she was deputy assistant at the National Republican Senatorial Campaign Committee.

 Didawick earned a bachelor’s degree at Radford University with a double major in marketing and management.